Mary Grace McCormick, Credit Writer

-Yes, closing credit accounts can hurt your credit score in the short term, depending on how old the accounts are and how much other credit you have.
+Yes, closing credit cards can hurt your credit score in the short term, depending on how old the accounts are and how much other credit you have.
 But canceling a credit card account might also benefit your credit score in the long run if you manage the rest of your finances better as a result of having one fewer account to worry about.

 Here’s what happens to your credit score when you cancel a credit card:

-Credit score drops: Your credit score often goes down because the average age of your open accounts decreases and your overall utilization increases (since you have less available credit).
+- Credit score drops: Your credit score often goes down because the average age of your open accounts decreases and your overall utilization increases (since you have less available credit).

-Scores bounce back: Your credit score should rebound within 3-6 months of canceling your credit card account.
+- Scores bounce back: Your credit score should rebound within 3-6 months of canceling your credit card account.
 Make sure to have at least one open credit card remaining and pay all your bills on time.

-What happens if you don’t cancel: A credit card that is in good standing will continue to help your credit score.
+- What happens if you don’t cancel: A credit card that is in good standing will continue to help your credit score.
 Even if you don’t make purchases with it, it will still report positive information to the credit bureaus each month.
 This is definitely worth considering if your card does not charge an annual fee.

-Age matters: Closing newer accounts won’t have as much of an impact as closing older ones.
+- Age matters: Closing newer accounts won’t have as much of an impact as closing older ones.

-Limit matters: Closing low-limit accounts won’t do as much damage as closing high-limit ones.
+- Limit matters: Closing low-limit accounts won’t do as much damage as closing high-limit ones.

-When score drops matter: If you don’t need the best score possible for the 3-6 months it usually takes credit scores to bounce back after credit card cancelation, the temporary drop shouldn’t cost you anything.
+- When score drops matter: If you don’t need the best score possible for the 3-6 months it usually takes credit scores to bounce back after credit card cancelation, the temporary drop shouldn’t cost you anything.